sovrin/fsbr/README.md

 });

 // route with wildcard method
-// any request with any HTTP method/verb on this route executes the listener on('*', '/foo', (req, res) => {
+// any request with any HTTP method/verb on this route executes the handler on('*', '/foo', (req, res) => {
     //
 });

 // route with wildcard in pathname
-// any request with '/proxy/...' executes the listener on('GET', '/proxy/*', (req, res) => {
+// any request with '/proxy/...' executes the handler on('GET', '/proxy/*', (req, res) => {
     //
 });